seanbaxter/circle/comprehension/comprehension.md

 There is lots of overlap between the problems addressed by Circle's dynamic packs and C++ 20's [ranges](https://en.cppreference.com/w/cpp/ranges)/[range-v3](https://ericniebler.github.io/range-v3/md___users_eniebler__code_range-v3_doc_examples.html).
 Ranges doesn't requires any compiler modifications, and is entirely a library-based solution.

 Ranges goes through huge effort to simulate lazy evaluation.
-As with older STL algorithms like `std::for_each`, the user is required to capture their code's data dependencies into a closure, pass that closure to a utility function where some loops are executed, then have the closure function invoked at each step in the algorithm.
+As with older STL algorithms like `std::for_each`, the user is required to capture their program's data dependencies into a closure, pass that closure to a utility function in which some loops are written, then wait for the closure function to be invoked at each step in the algorithm.
 As the user's task becomes more complicated and its data dependencies grow, the capture cost increases, and more strain is put on the compiler backend to inline away multiple calls and captures.

 With Circle dynamic packs, there is no closure and no function call.
 Collection operations are a first-class part of the language.
-The only library dependency is `<vector>`, when list comprehension is used.
+The only library dependency is `<vector>`, and only when list comprehension is used.

 ### [Hello, Ranges!](https://ericniebler.github.io/range-v3/md___users_eniebler__code_range-v3_doc_examples.html#example-hello)